-During this past year of lockdown many the things we previously turned to for comfort and wellbeing were off limits.
-As travel was restricted and our local cafes are studios were closed, the positive side was that many people rediscovered their local area and spent more time outside in nature.
+During this past year of lockdown many of the things we previously turned to for comfort and wellbeing were off limits.
+As travel was restricted and our local cafes and studios closed, the positive side was that many people rediscovered their local area and spent more time outside in nature.

-One survey by Natural England reported that in May 2020 36% of people responding said they were spending more time outside during the pandemic than before and this rose to 46% in July 2020.
+One survey by Natural England reported that in May 2020 36% of respondents said they were spending more time outside during the pandemic than before.
+This rose to 46% in July 2020.
 Wildlife charities saw massive increases in website traffic and sales of plants and gardening equipment were reported to have boomed.

 For many of us, nature provided a remedy for loneliness and worry, giving us a way of simultaneously disconnecting from screens or home-schooling, and reconnecting to a more natural part of ourselves we had perhaps long forgotten.

 Instead of hopping on a busy train for the morning commute, there was now the option of taking a woodland walk, or a nature-filled hike instead of an artificially-lit gym.
 You could say that nature provided therapy for us, which is something advocates of Shinrin Yoku or Forest Bathing have promoted for years.

 ‘Forest Bathing’ or ‘Nature Therapy’ comes from the Japanese Shinrin Yoku.
 It was developed in Japan in the 1980s as a way to help stressed out city-dwellers unwind.
 The term describes the experience of mindfully taking in the forest atmosphere during a leisurely walk, and has become an important cornerstone of preventative healthcare in Japan and the East.
 In Europe and the USA, we might also know it as ecotherapy.